mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

 This model was first published in {% cite attention %}, and aims at completely disregarding recurrence and relying entirely on self-attention mechanisms to perform sequence modelling and translation problems.
-Such a structure allows for better parallelization of training on multiple GPUs, and can reach significantly better performance than comparable models.

 Transformer uses Multi-Head attention mechanisms: instead of computing the attention once, it runs through the scaled dot-product attention multiple times in parallel.